-12. What are the key issues in taking security over the main IPRs?
+12. Can security be taken over IPRs?

 Security interests over IPRs are usually taken in the form of a pledge or a fixed charge.
 Trade mark, design, copyright and software security interests are currently the most common pledges or charges in Russia.